BerkIGuler/CSIGen/README.md

 # CSIGen

 Config-driven wireless channel dataset generation built on **Sionna RT**.
 This README is short on purpose.
-Use the sections below in order—or jump to **`docs/main.pdf`** for the full manual.
+Use the sections below in order.
+Or, jump to **`docs/main.pdf`** for the full manual.

 ## Generating channels from a config